hbivnm/hbivnm-tf2-config/README.md

 # HbiVnm's Team Fortress 2 config
-These are the config I use, I generally value good visibility and high framerates.
+This is the config I use, I generally value good visibility and high framerates.

-* `hbivnm_config` - Maximize the frames, game looks potato.
-* `hbivnm_config_medium` - High framerate config while keeping the visual to a decently high level.
-* `hbivnm_config_ultra` - Maximize the visuals.
-Great for recording or watching STVs.

-NOTE: As of 2023-04-14, this config is no longer being designed to be user-friendly.
-Do what you want with these configs.

 ## Download
-Download the repo. here [HERE](https://github.com/hbivnm/hbivnm-tf2-config/archive/refs/heads/main.zip).
+Download a release of the config [HERE](https://github.com/hbivnm/hbivnm-tf2-config/releases).

 ## Installation
-1. Remove all mastercomfig-related files in `tf/custom`
-2. Remove or backup your current class specific configs
-3. Drag and drop (and replace and merge) the "tf" folder (or place things manually)
-4. Edit class configs or restore your own to `tf/cfg/user`
-5. Edit the following files to your liking:
-* `tf/cfg/hbivnm/hbivnm_binds.cfg`
-* `tf/cfg/hbivnm/hbivnm_settings.cfg`
-* `tf/cfg/hbivnm/hbivnm_userpref.cfg`
-6. Add your own commands to `tf/cfg/hbivnm/hbivnm_custom.cfg`
+1. Copy the contents of a release to `...\tf\cfg` and `...\tf\custom`
-7. Add launch options: `-novid -nojoy -nosteamcontroller -nohltv -particles 1 -precachefontchars -noquicktime -freq 144 +exec hbivnm_config`
+2. Add the following launch options: `-console -no_texture_stream -novid -nojoy -nosteamcontroller -nohltv -particles 1 -precachefontchars -noquicktime +exec hbivnm`

-**NOTE:** `-freq` should be changed to match your own monitor refresh rate of your monitor.

 **NOTE:** This config is compatible with ALL mastercomfig addons.